openrails/openrails/Source/Documentation/Manual/physics.rst

   brake actuation of the triple valve.
 If the pressure in the brake pipe decreases at a higher rate than specified, the triple valve will switch to emergency mode.
+- ``Wagon(ORTSEmergencyDumpValveRate)``-- Rate at which BP is locally discharged at every wagon during an emergency brake application.
 - ``Wagon(ORTSMainResPipeAuxResCharging`` -- Boolean value that indicates,
   for twin pipe systems, if the main reservoir pipe is used for charging the auxiliary reservoirs.
 If set to false, the main reservoir pipe will not be used